Cutwell/featherweight/_posts/2022-10-30-featherweight.md

 ## RSS feeds
 Users can access an RSS feed of your blog from `https://yourgithubusername.github.io/feed`.
 This can be subscribed to using an RSS reader, or used to [display a list of your most recent blog posts in your GitHub profile README](https://github.com/Cutwell/Cutwell).

+## Embed your homepage into your GitHub README
+If you're hosting your site via GitHub, you can show your homepage within the README section of the repository.
+Your homepage is written using markdown, meaning you can copy/paste the content and have it render!

+1. If including social media links, copy the separate `_pages/contact.md` content to replace the `{\% markdown _pages/contact.md \%}` liquid tag.
+2. If you want your latest blog posts to update without needing to copy-paste the website HTML, check out the [`gautamkrishnar/blog-post-workflow`](https://github.com/gautamkrishnar/blog-post-workflow) GitHub Action to read your own site's RSS feed and generate a blog list within your README.

+## Remote themes
+You can use `featherweight` as a remote theme - recieving the latest updates automatically!
+Follow GitHub's [guide](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll) for using and customising remote themes.
+In short, override theme files by creating replacements in your own repository mirroring the original file location.